Valkimani/Hamburger-logger/README.md

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+* The app will store every burger in a database, whether devoured or not.

 * [Check out this video of the app for a run-through of how it works](https://youtu.be/msvdn95x9OM).

-### Submission on BCS

-* **This assignment must be deployed.** * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

-## Instructions

 #### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.
+1. Create a GitHub repo called `burger` and clone it to the computer.

 2. Make a package.json file by running `npm init` from the command line.